Battle of the Lines of Elvas

 The Battle of the Lines of Elvas (/pt/), was fought on 14 January 1659, in Elvas, between Portugal and Spain during the Portuguese Restoration War.
-It ended in a decisive Portuguese victory.
+It ended in a decisive Portuguese victory achieved by commanders António Meneses and André Ribafria.

+The battle took place during the Spanish siege of Elvas under the lead of Luis de Haro; the Portuguese garrison under the leadership of Ribafria was later supported by a field Portuguese army under Meneses, which attacked the Spanish besiegers from the rear while the garrison attacked from the front.
+Ribafria was the one who reformed the Portuguese cavalry into a formidable force.
+While skillfully exercising his command, he was killed in this clash.
+In addition, the Spaniards had very few cannons compared to the Portuguese garrison and field force.
+Thus, the Spanish army was decisively assaulted from both sides and routed.

 Background

 By 1659, the Portuguese Restoration War which began in 1640 had degenerated into a stalemate.
 Other than cross border raids, little fighting had occurred and neither the Spanish or Portuguese armies could achieve a decisive battlefield victory.
 Philip IV of Spain sought to end the conflict by laying siege to and capturing a major Portuguese position, thereby luring out and destroying any Portuguese army that tried to aid the embattled garrison.

 The town of Elvas was chosen as a target due to the threat it posed to the Spanish city of Badajoz, as seen during the Battle of Montijo in 1644 when a Portuguese army based at Elvas had crossed the border, raided Spanish towns, and attacked a Spanish army.
 The capture of Elvas and Fort Santa Luzia would also allow the Spanish Army to proceed down the Estremoz road to the Portuguese capital of Lisbon if they so chose.
 The Portuguese court was aware of the Spanish threat to the city and had greatly reinforced the strength of the city's defensive fortifications during the course of the war.
 However, years of only minor military action in the area had degraded the readiness of the garrison, and the city was unprepared for a siege.
 In addition, though the Spanish preparation for the offensive was detected, the vast majority the Portuguese Army was deployed in the north of the country in preparation for a suspected Spanish attack there.